FICO - Your Credit Score

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

 Improving your score

 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-You should appeal for the credit agency to remove any incorrect reporting on your credit report.)
+(Of course you must have incorrect items removed from your credit report.)

-Curious about your FICO score?
+Curious about your credit score?
 Give us a call: (317) 288-9434.